Laugh and Learn: Game FAQ

 The game features 13 pregnancy myths, reimagined as fun "tests" that a future mama can carry out with their family and friends.
 Instructions for each of the 13 tests are listed on individual activity panels.
 The front of each activity panel includes a stunning illustration (like a Tarot card); the back of each panel lists 4-5 easy-to-follow instructions on how to conduct the test; and the inside of the panel provides a timeline that traces the evolution of the pregnancy myth through history.
 Each test result indicates a boy or a girl, and the results are recorded on a keepsake card.
 After all tests are complete, players tally up the "boy" results vs "girl" results.
 Whichever sex is predicted most often is considered the final prediction.

 • um...Tarot card?
-Are there any mystic, occult, or anti-religious connotations to the game?
+Are there any mystic, cult, or anti-religious connotations to the game?

 Absolutely not!
 The game is intended as a fun, entertaining way to celebrate a pregnancy.
 If anything, there is more of an educational bent to the game, and players can learn the origins of various pregnancy myths and why these old wives’ tales persist today.
 Sharing the history of each test creates fun conversations like “I’ve always heard that but never knew why,“ or "oh my grandmother told me that, but it was a little different."